awsdocs/aws-config-developer-guide/doc_source/config-concepts.md

 ### Source Region<a name="source-region"></a>

-A source region is the AWS region from which you want to aggregate AWS Config configuration and compliance data\.
+A source region is the AWS Region from which you want to aggregate AWS Config configuration and compliance data\.

 ### Aggregator<a name="aggregator"></a>